 There have already been some studies that have potentially linked negative health issues to GMOs, so we’d rather stay clear than take any chances.
 And whether or not you believe in GMO or non-GMO foods, we believe very strongly that all foods should be labeled either way.
 We think that consumers should be able to make that educated decision for themselves and know as much as possible how their food is made.

 The tricky thing with GMOs these days is the labeling.
 Most people think that when you see GMO free that it’s the same thing as Non-GMO Project Certified.
 This, unfortunately, isn’t so.
 Using the words GMO-free is just a marketing tactic and a label that’s about as helpful as “good for you!”
 Unless a product and/or brand has gone through the official Non-GMO Project Certification process, there’s a chance that the food you’re eating has GMOs in it or has been cross contaminated.
 In other words, you’re not really sure.
 So, if you want to have a guarantee, look for this label on your food:

 The Non-GMO Project Certification process works through testing a product’s ingredients during its processing and checking it at different points during its production.
 Those companies that are successfully certified then have to go through yearly inspections to assure that the products are still successfully avoiding GMOs.

 With this said, if you really don’t want any extras in your food, you should always buy organic.
 Non-GMO Project Certified food, although it doesn’t have genetically modified organisms, can still have pesticides, herbicides, growth-promoting antibiotics, and other chemicals that are not all that great for your body.

-Note: most Herbal Papaya products are both USDA Organic and Non-GMO Certified.
+Note: most Herbal Goodness products are both USDA Organic and Non-GMO Certified.